harper-he/Excel/Data Analysis and Decision Making/README.md

 # What Impacts Life Expectancy

-# Data Analysis and Decision Making
+# Data Analysis and Decision Making Course Info
 ## Course Objectives
 The aim of this course is to learn essential concepts of **data analysis**, **probability**, and **statistics** necessary to understand and perform analysis of business and economic data.